OffShoot Helper

 Restore Default Preferences

-, OffShoot's preferences are reset to their default setting (except for Connect connection and License preferences).
+When set to true, OffShoot's preferences are reset to their default setting (except for Connect, Cloud, and License preferences).

 Set Preferences